friendsofstrandseq/mosaicatcher-pipeline/docs/usage.md

 `git fetch --all`

-- Jump to a new version (here 1.8.5) & pull code:
+- Jump to a new version (for example 1.8.5) & pull code:

 `git checkout 1.8.5 && git pull`